-Educator and Sociologist C. Eric Lincoln was born June 23, 1924 in Athens, Alabama.
+Educator and Sociologist Charles Eric Lincoln was born June 23, 1924 in Athens, Alabama.
 After he was abandoned by his parents, Lincoln was raised by his maternal grandparents.
 He attended the Trinity School in Athens, an institution created by the New England-based Congregational Church to meet the secondary education needs of African Americans in that community.
 While there Lincoln picked cotton to earn money to purchase his books and pay the three dollar per year tuition for his studies.

 Lincoln edited the Campus Chronicle, the Trinity school newspaper.
 He also graduated as the valedictorian of his class in 1939.
 After high school he moved to Chicago to continue his studies, working during the day and taking night classes at the University of Chicago.
 In 1943 Lincoln was drafted into the United States Navy and served until the end of World War II.